9 Surprising Ways to Give Yourself More Career Options

 3. Craft a “Dream List” of Roles & Skills

 Take ten minutes to write down: roles you’d take tomorrow if you could; skills people around you have that you wish you had; things you keep reading about but never try.
+Have you ever wanted to be a mechanic?
+A teleradiologist?
+Take the leap and switch to a new industry?
+You can create that list of roles of your dreams and remember that there are no true limits here.
+This is a dream list and it’s supposed to be whatever your mind can reach for.
 This dream list is your informal roadmap.
 Use it to guide your learning, small job swaps, and networking.

 4. Volunteer Your Time Strategically